The New Welsh Wonder

 To experience Cardiff both indoors and out, come in warmer weather to enjoy the city's many outdoor pursuits.

 Named one of the UK's top 100 gardens, Dyffryn Gardens is considered a "Grade 1 Edwardian" (for those who keep up with these things.)
 This isn't just one garden, but a series consisting of a number of outdoor rooms.
 Each is enclosed within clipped yew hedges and has its own distinct character.

 Roath Park is one of Cardiff's most popular, and still retains a classic Victorian atmosphere.
 Boasting a wide variety of facilities including playgrounds, gardens and lakes for fishing, the park received the prestigious Green Flag award to recognize its high quality and importance to the city.
 This is miraculous considering it was built on a former malarial bog.

 When people visit Great Britain, most head straight for England and Scotland.
 Don't skip out on wonderful Wales.
 From London's Paddington Station, you can be in Cardiff in just over two hours.
 Cardiff to Bath is a little over an hour and Cardiff to Bristol is approximately 50 minutes.
-It's also a superb stopover for visitors heading to Ireland by ferry.

 Come to Cardiff – and see the difference.

 Contributed by: Duncan, Chief Commercial Officer, a European who has traveled on trains in 19 countries in Europe.